 Psychoanalysis is based on the principle that our childhood experiences have created our current behaviour patterns and thinking process.
 These thoughts and feelings can become repressed and may manifest themselves as depression or other negative symptoms.

-By talking freely about thoughts entering their mind, the client reveals unconscious thoughts and memories that the analyst will seek to interpret and make sense of.
-Deeply buried memories and experiences are often expressed during this time and the opportunity to share these thoughts and feelings can help clients to work through these problems.
+By talking freely about thoughts entering their mind, the patient reveals unconscious thoughts and memories that the analyst will seek to interpret and make sense of.
+Deeply buried memories and experiences are often expressed during this time and the opportunity to share these thoughts and feelings can help patients to work through these problems.

-These thoughts can be analysed through free associations (the client says whatever comes to mind during the session, without censoring their thoughts), dreams and fantasies, which all allow the analyst to clarify the client's unconscious thoughts (Counselling Directory, 2013).
+These thoughts can be analysed through free associations (the patient says whatever comes to mind during the session, without censoring their thoughts), dreams and fantasies, which all allow the analyst to clarify the patient's unconscious thoughts (Counselling Directory, 2013).